 A key part of ayurvedic treatment includes purging (cleansing) of the digestive system by using a substance to cause vomiting or diarrhoea.
 This can affect the blood levels of epilepsy medications, which could trigger seizures in some people.

-As with other medicines that have not gone through clinical trials, some may be safe and other harmful.
+As with other medicines that have not gone through clinical trials, some may be safe and others harmful.
 Case studies have been reported of some ayurvedic medicines containing poisons such as arsenic, mercury or lead.
 Because of the great popularity of Ayurveda in the west, ayurvedic treatments are easy to buy online or over the counter.
-It can be important to find a qualified Ayurveda practitioner, and ask your own doctor about any ayurvedic treatments you are considering before you take them.
+Find out about the ingredients of any Ayurvedic medications you are thinking of taking and ask your own doctor about these substances before you take them.

 Traditional Chinese medicine

 Traditional Chinese medicine is an ancient holistic system based on the idea of a life force (qi or chi) and of balance (yin and yang).
 Treatment for epilepsy may include three main approaches: herbal medicines, acupuncture and Tui Na (massage using acupressure, focusing on the unblocking of 'qi' points).

 Acupuncture is one part of traditional Chinese medicine.
 It involves inserting very fine pins or needles into specific points on a person’s body to stimulate energy pathways and natural healing processes.
 The needles may be left inserted for a few seconds, but are more commonly left in place for 30-40 minutes.
-Although there has been no evidence that acupuncture can directly improve a person’s epilepsy, it has been found to be effective in reducing stress and anxiety, which may then result in less seizures for some people with epilepsy.
+Although there has been no evidence that acupuncture can directly improve a person’s epilepsy, it has been found to be effective in reducing stress and anxiety, which may then result in fewer seizures for some people with epilepsy.
 It can also improve wellbeing and underlying health.
 Many GP surgeries are now making acupuncture available to patients through the NHS.

 Training and psychological therapies

 Autogenic training is a series of mental exercises which brings about relaxation similar to certain meditative states.
-The exercises aim to help the person become calm by switching off the body’s stress response, which then boosts the immune system’s function towards repair and recovery of the body.
+The exercises aim to help the person become calm.